endlessm/eos-image-builder/README.md

 Customization
 =============

-The core of EOB is just a wrapper.
+The core of EIB is just a wrapper.
 The real content of the output is defined by customization scripts found under customization/.
 These scripts have access to environment variables and library functions allowing them to integrate correctly with the core.